Skip to content

 Transfer pricing arm's length comparable assessment - IRC 482 + OECD TPG For each intercompany goods, services, royalty, financing or cost-sharing transaction, apply OECD TPG 2022 Chapter II most appropriate method (CUP, Resale Price, Cost Plus, TNMM, Profit Split) and verify posted price falls within arm's length interquartile range from comparables database?
 AI Agent Auditor

-OECD TPG 2022.2.6 method selection + IRC 482 best method rule + UK TIOPA 2010 Section 147 require arm's length analysis; ML-assisted comparables search (Bureau van Dijk Orbis, S&P Capital IQ, Royaltystat) but final method selection and benchmark range remains expert judgement
+The OECD TPG 2022 method selection, the IRC 482 best method rule and UK TIOPA 2010 Section 147 all require an arm's length analysis.
+The comparables search is ML-assisted (Bureau van Dijk Orbis, S&P Capital IQ, Royaltystat), but the final method selection and benchmark range remain expert judgement.

 Decision Record